itsuzef/ableton-mcp/docs/implementation_summary.md

 2. **Precise Control**: Parameters can be set with high precision, including frequency, gain, and Q factor for EQ bands.
 3. **Discoverability**: Users can query available parameters for any device.
 4. **Specialized Functions**: The system provides specialized functions for common operations on the EQ Eight device.
+5. **Track Volume Control**: The system can control track volume levels with dB conversion.

 ## Future Work